 Learn more about the pros and cons of suction dentures, overdentures and All-on-4® dental implants in our blog.

-You can help your All-on-4® teeth to last for as long as possible by maintaining good oral hygiene and healthy habits.
+You can help your new teeth to last for as long as possible by maintaining good oral hygiene and healthy habits.
 This includes:

-The alveolectomy procedure creates a flat profile for your All-on-4 teeth that makes them easy to clean.
+The alveolectomy procedure creates a flat profile for your bridge that makes them easy to clean.
 If you grind your teeth while you sleep, your dentist may recommend wearing a night splint to protect your teeth at night.

 Find out more about All-on-4® implants in Perth

-If you have more questions about the All-On-4 process, or you want to talk to us about your treatment, call Perth Dental Implant Centre today on 1300 108 133.
-We have three local dental clinics in East Victoria Park, Kelmscott and Mount Lawley, and we welcome new patients from all surrounding areas.
+If you have more questions about the All-on-4 process, or you want to talk to us about your treatment, call Perth Dental Implant Centre today on 1300 108 133.

 References